Kentucky’s Retail Food Code Has Changed

 MANAGER AND OPERATOR FOOD SAFETY KNOWLEDGE

-The person in charge (PIC) of the establishment must demonstrate to the health department that they are knowledgeable about the prevention of food borne disease and food code requirements.
+Additionally, the person in charge (PIC) of the establishment must demonstrate to the health department that they are knowledgeable about the prevention of food borne disease and food code requirements.

 This knowledge can be demonstrated by: